alecmuffett/eotk/README.md

 ...none of which are the same as "anonymity", but all of which are valuable qualities to add to communications.

+Also: setting up an Onion address can provide less contention, more speed & more bandwidth to people accessing your site than they would get by using Tor "Exit Nodes".

-Also, if you are setting EOTK up in its intended mode, your resulting site is almost certainly not going to be anonymous; for one thing your brand name (etc) will be plastered all over it.
+If you set up EOTK in its intended mode then your resulting site is almost certainly not going to be anonymous; for one thing your brand name (etc) will likely be plastered all over it.

-If instead you want to set up a server which includes anonymity **as well as** all of the aforementioned qualities, you [want to be reading an entirely different document, instead](https://github.com/alecmuffett/the-onion-diaries/blob/master/basic-production-onion-server.md).
+If you want to set up a server which includes anonymity **as well as** all of the aforementioned qualities, you
+[want to be reading an entirely different document, instead](https://github.com/alecmuffett/the-onion-diaries/blob/master/basic-production-onion-server.md).

 ## Usage Notes